CLOSE-UP: Focus on One or Two Celebrated Performers

 Through clips and discussion, the event takes a deep dive with Malek into his performance as the show’s title character.
 Playing an introvert turned underground revolutionary, Malek shapes his role through research and prep work, posture and gestures, and even the way he modulates his voice between Elliot’s dialogue with different characters and his voiceover narration directly to the audience.

-In person: Michael McKean and series co-creator and executive producer Peter Gould
+In person: Michael McKean and series co-creator and co-executive producer Peter Gould

 Better Call Saul, Vince Gilligan and Peter Gould’s improbably just-as-good prequel to Breaking Bad, is a showcase for ace character actors, none as sneakily great as Michael McKean, who costars as the slippery hero’s straight-arrow older brother, Chuck McGill.
 Chuck is a feared trial lawyer at a top Albuquerque, New Mexico law firm who claims to be hypersensitive to electricity, and is equally allergic to laziness and ethical short cuts.
 In lesser hands, he could have been an amusing if one-note foil.
 But McKean, a wizardly comic actor with the soul of a Method chameleon, imbues him with so many layers of personality, all operating simultaneously, that you can’t help feeling for him and understanding Chuck even when the character grates on you.
 This close-up panel will explore McKean’s collaboration with the character’s creator, writer-producer Peter Gould, and delve into McKean’s long and varied history as a dramatic and comedic actor and improvisational comic.

 TUESDAY, JUNE 6 8:45 PM – CLOSE-UP – Asia Kate Dillon as Taylor Mason on “Billions” (Showtime)

 In person: Actor Asia Kate Dillon and creators David Levien and Brian Koppelman